o1-labs/docs2/examples/zkapps/01-hello-world/README.md

 node build/src/main.js
 ```

-## How to build and run code using single command:
+## How to build and run code using a single command:

 ```sh
 npm run build && node build/src/main.js